allegro/bigcache/README.md

 It is clear that both reduce GC overhead in contrast to map which GC pause time took more than 10 seconds.

+### Memory usage

+You may encounter system memory reporting what appears to be an exponential increase, however this is expected behaviour.
+Go runtime allocates memory in chunks or 'spans' and will inform the OS when they are no longer required by changing their state to 'idle'.
+The 'spans' will remain part of the process resource usage until the OS needs to repurpose the address.
+Further reading available [here](https://utcc.utoronto.ca/~cks/space/blog/programming/GoNoMemoryFreeing).

 ## How it works

 BigCache relies on optimization presented in 1.5 version of Go ([issue-9477](https://github.com/golang/go/issues/9477)).